guillermooo/sublime-undocs/source/customization/menus.rst

 Separators are menu items
 with the caption ``-``
-and no sub-menu.
+and no submenu.
 They are commonly used
 to group menu items with similar purposes or that are otherwise related.
 Separators cannot invoke commands.
-The presence of a sub-menu
+The presence of a submenu
 causes the menu item
 to be rendered as a regular item with a single hyphen as its caption.